Can You Link Up With Treewidth?: Introduction

-Tighter lower bounds could be obtained if we could reduce from a similar subgraph problem, but for $k$-vertex patterns $H$ with only $O(k)$ rather than $\Theta(k^2)$ edges.
-More specifically, for a fixed graph $H$, let $\colsub{H}$ be the problem of detecting $H$-subgraph copies in graphs $G$ with vertex-colors from $V(H)$ such that every $v \in V(H)$ is mapped into color $v$ in $G$.
+Tighter lower bounds could be obtained if we could reduce from a subgraph problem similar to $\pcliquedecision$, but involving $k$-vertex patterns $H$ with only $O(k)$ rather than $\Theta(k^2)$ edges.
+More specifically, for a fixed graph $H$, let $\colsub{H}$ be the problem of detecting $H$-subgraph copies in graphs $G$ with vertex-colors from $V(H)$ such that every $v \in V(H)$ is mapped to a vertex of color $v$ in $G$.
 (This problem can equivalently be interpreted as a \emph{constraint satisfaction problem} with variables $x_v$ for $v \in V(H)$ and arity-$2$ relations $R_e$ for $e\in E(H)$.
 The domain of $x_v$ is the set of $v$-colored vertices in $G$.)
-Known parameterized hardness results based on the problem $\pcliquedecision$ can often be modified to use $\colsub{H}$ as the reduction source.
-This is useful, because a seminal result by Marx~\cite[Corollary 6.1]{Marx10} (very recently shown with a simpler proof~\cite[Theorem 1.3]{SMPS24}) shows that $\colsub{H}$ is indeed hard under ETH for graphs $H$ of maximum degree $3$, albeit not with an entirely tight lower bound:
+Many known parameterized reductions from $\pcliquedecision$ can be modified to use $\colsub{H}$ as the reduction source, and a seminal result by Marx~\cite[Corollary 6.1]{Marx10} shows that $\colsub{H}$ is indeed hard under ETH for graphs $H$ of maximum degree $3$, albeit not with an entirely tight lower bound: